St Patrick's Cathedral, Melbourne: History

-Goold decided to build his cathedral on the Eastern Hill site.

 Since the Catholic community of Melbourne was at the time almost entirely Irish, the cathedral was dedicated to St Patrick, the patron saint of Ireland.

-William Wardell, Melbourne's foremost ecclesiastical architect was commissioned to prepare plans for a cathedral, but the project was delayed by severe labour shortages during the Gold Rush of 1851, which drew almost every able-bodied man in the colony to the goldfields, and the foundation stone was not laid until 1858.
-An earlier building by stonemason David Mitchell (father of Nellie Melba and later partner of John Monash) was demolished for the cathedral.
-The cathedral was designed in the Gothic style of late thirteenth century, based on the great medieval cathedrals of England, in response to the revival of Gothic architecture as promoted by Augustus Welby Pugin and others as the most appropriate for the building of churches.
+In 1851 a start was made, but with every able-bodied man in the colony soon rushing to the goldfields, not much was built by 1856, when Goold commissioned a larger one, using a design by Charles Hansom, and executed by George & Schneider, but only the south aisle was built by 1858.
+Goold then appointed the recently arrived English architect William Wardell to design a far larger one.
+Wardell was an accomplished architect, known especially for a series of Catholic churches in London, all in Gothic Revival style, and was part of the circle around one of the leading exponents of the Gothic for churches, Augustus Welby Pugin.
+He arrived in Melbourne in September 1858, and the new foundations were laid out by December.
+It was at first intended to incorporate the completed stonework, but in the event it was mostly replaced.

+St Patrick's Cathedral draws on the Gothic style of late thirteenth century, based on the great medieval cathedrals of England.
 The style is specifically Geometric Decorated Gothic, showing this style at its most complex in the large west window of the nave.
 The eastern arm with its chevet of radiating chapels in the French manner is still principally in the English late thirteenth century style, giving the most complete essay attempted in that style during the nineteenth century.
 William Wardell was a remarkably ambitious and capable architect; he went on to design the second St Mary's Cathedral, Sydney, in a similar style, even larger than St Patrick's, but with a completely English square East End.

-In 1974 Pope Paul VI conferred the title and dignity of minor basilica on it.
-In 1986 Pope John Paul II visited the cathedral and addressed clergy during his papal visit.
+In 1974, Pope Paul VI conferred the title and dignity of minor basilica on the cathedral.
+In 1986, Pope John Paul II visited the cathedral and addressed clergy during his papal visit.
 The building also saw a green ban in the 1970s.